kaji-bikash/cf.files/README.md

 We automatically install a few useful packages including ctags, git, and hub, and the silver searcher ('ag') You can install macvim from brew as well, or download it from their website.

+Since programmers are basically lazy, `brew update` packaged LauchAgent is also included which will not allow brew bit tree go stale.

 ### ZSH

 Think of Zsh as a more awesome bash without having to learn anything new.